top of page

 DROPPING FROM THE RACE:

-If you decide to drop from the race, YOU WILL REMOVE YOUR NAME FROM THE RACER BOARD at race headquarters and advise the race director you are finished.
+If you decide to drop from the race, YOU MUST REMOVE YOUR NAME FROM THE RACER BOARD at race headquarters and advise the race director you are finished.

 MANDATORY DROP OUT: